kovasb/combinator/README.md

 e[x_][y_]->x[e[y]][x]
 ```

-Where x_ and y_ are wildcards that will match any subtree in those positions.
+where x_ and y_ are wildcards that will match any subtree in those positions.

 Different right-hand-sides of the rules will generate different behavior, in terms of the final result, the pattern of recursion, and ultimately patterns of memory access and method invocation.